Posh007/sql-challenge/README.md

 # Bonus (Optional)

-1. Import the SQL database into Pandas, instead of reading the CSVs directly in Pandas.
+1. Import the SQL database into Pandas (instead of reading the CSVs directly in Pandas) using the following:

     from sqlalchemy import create_engine
     engine = create_engine('postgresql://localhost:5432/<your_db_name>')